andri-c/student2/_posts/2023-08-21-GitHub_Pages_Plans.md

 - Wednesday: Work Plan Page and Home Page.
 Prep with pair on live review.
 - Thursday: 10:45 live review per Canvas.
 Read [Linux Shell and Bash](https://nighthawkcoders.github.io/teacher//5.a/c4.1/2023/08/16/linux_shell_IPYNB_2_.html).
 Tranfer blog and customize for my lab notebook.

+During this week, everyone was working on thei live review and working on the blog, this is the week I joined and started the first week's material.

 ### Pair Planning Meeting
 > Update Blog to contain all hacks.
 Review week with Pair and look ahead and start plan for next week.
 Try to be done and learn your machine before Monday EOD.